CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. The dialog should close without any error
     2. In the “pending” area from “Localization Workflows” the workflow should pop up
 5. Open the “pending” area and select the started workflow
-    1. A “X” should pop up in the header bar
+    1. A “X” should be activated in the header bar
+    2. Multi-selection is possible.
+If you select a "normal" and a GlobalLink workflow, the button remains deactivated.
+It is also  possible to select and cancel multiple GlobalLink workflows at once.
 6. Press the “X”
     1. A dialog should pop
 7. Confirm the dialog
     1. The Dialog should close
     2. The icon of the workflow should change (now it has a little “x” on the bottom right)
-    3. The “X” should not be displayed in the header bar anymore
+    3. The “X” should appear disabled in the header bar
     4. The workflow should disappear in the “pending” list after some time
 8. Depending on timing there might be a “Review Cancellation” Task in your inbox or the workflow will directly be cancelled
 9. Confirm the “Review Cancellation” Task or wait for the workflow to appear in the “Finished” area